- Search The Registry

 - My Account

 From Marshall, MO.
 Johnson was an impressive-looking individual at 6'2" and 215 pounds and one of the most handsome Black actors of the silent era.
-At the very beginning of his screen career, in 1916, he was a supporting actor.
-He appeared in a number of films, serials, Westerns, and adventure movies.
+At the beginning of his screen career, in 1916, he was a supporting actor.
+He appeared in several films, serials, Westerns, and adventure movies.
 He was obviously cast in Black roles, but he would also play other exotic character parts, such as Native Americans, Latinos, and Arabians.
-In these roles, Johnson has self-control and dignified stature that gave power and substance to his screen persona.
+In these roles, Johnson had self-control and a dignified stature that gave power and substance to his screen persona.

-He and his younger brother George felt ambitious enough to create their own studio, the Lincoln Motion Picture Company 1916 to 1921.
-Lincoln was an all-Black company and the first to produce films depicting Blacks as real people, with real lives.
+He and his younger brother George felt ambitious enough to create their own studio, the Lincoln Motion Picture Company, from 1916 to 1921.
+Lincoln was an all-Black company and the first to produce films depicting Blacks as real people with real lives.
 The first film produced at Lincoln was The Realization of a Negro's Ambition 1916.
-While Johnson was president (and actor for) of this pioneering, yet struggling Black studio, he pulled double duty appearing in dozens of films for the white Hollywood studios.
+While Johnson was president (and actor for) of this pioneering yet struggling Black studio, he pulled double duty appearing in dozens of films for the white Hollywood studios.
 He and his brother managed to keep everything together due to their extraordinary commitment to the art of film.
-After four years of spreading himself very thinly between Lincoln and his personal career, he was forced to resign as president of the studio because of this conflict of interest in 1920.
+After four years of spreading himself very thinly between Lincoln and his personal career, he was forced to resign as studio president because of this conflict of interest in 1920.

 His last appearance was on the small screen in 1966, in Lost Island of Kioga.
 Noble Johnson was a grand performer and lived to the grand age of 96.
 He died January 9, 1978, in Yucaipa (San Bernardino), CA